 Please consider becoming a member of Barrow Greener Living group (£5.00 annually) and or donating to this voluntary group that hopes to support Barrow to become a more sustainable village.
-To do this complete the electronic form which can be opened by typing ...

-http//membership.barrowgreenerliving.co.uk
+To do this complete the electronic form membership.barrowgreenerliving.co.uk.
+By becoming a member of the group you will be eligible to have a home thermal imaging assessment.
+This shows where you may be leaking heat and thus where you might concentrate to remedy the problem.
+For this service contact camera@barrowgreenerliving.co.uk